 /API").
 This domain component is referred to as the Base URL in later steps.

-- If using basic authentication, you'll need to create a new with permissions in an appropriate to the actions you're attempting to automate.
+- If using basic authentication, you'll need to create a new Admin account with permissions in an admin role appropriate to the actions you're attempting to automate.

-- Workspace ONE Intelligence licensed and via the opt-in process.
+- Workspace ONE Intelligence licensed and integrated with your Workspace ONE UEM tenant via the opt-in process.

 - If you want a starting point, download the example Postman collection published at EUC-Samples.